ncsa/ncsa_system_documentation/docs/source/common/slurm.rst

 .. _slurm:

-Slurm Job Management Software
+Job Management with Slurm
 =================================

-NCSA computer systems use the Slurm software stack for job control.
+NCSA computer systems use the Slurm software stack for job management.

 .. _access_nodes: